surtarso/bash-media-manager/README.md

       It will convert files for best compatible streaming format and can also back them up.

-      Including a tool for sharing media with friends without having to deal with multiple commands and names with spaces.
+      Includes a tool for sharing media with friends without having to deal with multiple commands and names with spaces.

 ## Included Tools: